lelogrott/lelogrott.github.io/_posts/2020-06-04-data-loss-and-now-what.markdown

 One word action: <b>BACKUP</b>.

 Back in 2017, Amazon announced [Dynamo DB Backups](https://aws.amazon.com/blogs/aws/new-for-amazon-dynamodb-global-tables-and-on-demand-backup/) and later on ways to [schedule them](https://aws.amazon.com/blogs/database/a-serverless-solution-to-schedule-your-amazon-dynamodb-on-demand-backup/).
-Didn’t take long for Serverless to provide us with a pre-build solution for it.
+It didn’t take long for Serverless to provide us with a pre-build solution for it.

 Apparently you can [Automate your DynamoDB Backups with Serverless in less than 5 minutes](https://www.serverless.com/blog/automatic-dynamodb-backups-serverless/), I have tried and if you leave the deploy time out of the equation you can automate your backups in seconds.

 Their approach on how to automate this process is really safe, it is a separate service on AWS that requires a different role with dynamodb:ListTables and dynamodb:CreatBackup actions.
-You can set up a custom retention period for your tables and adjust backup rate as needed.
+You can set up a custom retention period for your tables and adjust the backup rate as needed.
 This service can handle multiple tables, so if you create a new DynamoDB table in any other project, just be sure to add the table’s name to your backup service and you should be good to go.

 _So, all done.
 Right?_ __- Wrong.__